inarticulatus/hue-nrti/hueloop/Readme.md

 </center>
 <blogPage><h1 style="height:100px;">Hyperloop Pod Development Team</h1>

+> <a href="https://docs.google.com/forms/d/e/1FAIpQLSfAPlCnprxTP9zHIb3OLvgVkjtXhr8DwseMD68ZGInESqH98g/viewform?usp=sf_link"> HUEloop Team Sign Up Form</a> is now open.
+>Please fill out the form above if you are interested in joining the HUEloop team.
+>Note that this form is only for the students of NRTI.

 <p>

 One of the major objectives of HUE was to facilitate the team that would represent NRTI at Hyperloop Pod Competition.
 The project is very difficult, and will require a large team.
 Given the lack domain knowledge, it becomes even more difficult.
 But we need to start somewhere.
 And this is the perfect place to start.